 Should you consider a cash-only lifestyle?
 Probably not — credit cards have too many advantages and there are specific times in life where the use of credit cards is a significant positive.
 For example, when you graduate from high school and strike out on your own, you will have no credit history.
 That makes it difficult to make larger purchases, acquire school loans without co-signers, etc. At that stage in life, it is best to get a single credit card, make regular small purchases on it, and pay them off promptly.
 Something like a gas station credit card is ideal, since it eliminates the temptation for a teenage spending spree at the mall.
 "Start with maybe one expense," suggests Jocelyn Paonita, Founder of The Scholarship System.
 "Choose one thing that you want to put on [your credit card].
 For example, mine was gas.
 I knew I needed gas, and so I chose gas to put on my credit card – and that was all I put on there.
 And I never spent that out of my checking account.
 I knew I would always be able to pay it off each month."

 How do you maintain the proper balance between credit and cash?
 If you are a person who tends to mismanage his or her credit cards, switching to cash does not necessarily solve your problems.
 The key is to understand your tendencies and weaknesses.
 Assess your spending habits honestly.
 For example, are you a planner or an impulse buyer?
 Are you good or bad at budgeting in general?
 If you are an impulse buyer and/or a poor budgeter, steering more purchases toward cash may help.
 However, if you are draining your bank account through regular visits to an ATM, it is time to draw up a budget and stick to it.

 The most efficient way to use credit cards is to pay off the balance in full each month.
-(In addition, this is healthy for your credit rating.)
+(In addition, this is healthy for your credit score.)
 You won’t have to concern yourself with comparing interest rates and penalties if you never charge more than you can pay each month.
 Under this scenario, using credit is to your advantage in several ways:

 - Almost all credit cards offer some sort of incentive such as cash-back, merchandise redemptions, or airline miles.
 These are essentially free resources if you avoid interest charges from carrying a balance.